 The Classical Civilizations Department (CLAS) hosts lectures and events over the course of the academic year.
 Local, national and international lecturers are invited to speak on campus during the fall and spring semesters, and in recent years CLAS has co-hosted speakers with the Archaeological Institute of America (AIA) and the Harvard Club of Spokane.
-Please see our Upcoming Events page for further details about happenings on our campus and in the Spokane region.
+Please see below and the pages in this section for further details about happenings on our campus and in the Spokane region.

-The Annual Meeting of the Classical Association of the Pacific Northwest (CAPN), March 9-10, 2012.
-This year's meeting will take place at Willamette University in Salem, OR, next spring.
-For those interested in attending, visit the CAPN website for more information.
+The Annual Meeting of the Classical Association of the Pacific Northwest (CAPN), March 11-12, 2016.
+This year's meeting will take place at Evergreen College in Olympia, WA.

-The 6th Annual Oregon Undergraduate Conference in Classics (OUCC), in April 2012.
+The 11th Annual Northwest Undergraduate Conference on the Ancient World (NUCAW; formerly the Oregon Undergraduate Conference in Classics, or OUCC), in April 2016.
 Universities in Oregon host a one-day undergraduate conference for talented undergraduates to present their work, for example a BA thesis or outstanding seminar paper, in a 20-minute talk to an audience of undergraduates and their faculty mentors.
 Papers are generally welcome in any area of classical studies, including language and literature, history, philosophy, and material culture.
-More information on this event will be available in the spring of 2012.
+Two students and two faculty attended at Willamette University in 2015 (see above photo).
+More information on this event will be available in the spring of 2016.

-The Spokane Intercollegiate Research Conference (SIRC), in April 2012.
-The Spokane Intercollegiate Research Conference is an annual conference held in April in the Spokane area, at either Gonzaga University or Whitworth College.
+The Spokane Intercollegiate Research Conference (SIRC), in Spring 2016.
+Normally, the Spokane Intercollegiate Research Conference is held in April in the Spokane area, at either Gonzaga University or Whitworth College.
 The conference is dedicated to promoting and recognizing distinguished, original undergraduate student research performed in partnership with faculty or other mentors.
-More information on this event will be available in the spring of 2012.
+More information on this conference will be posted during the academic year.